rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231029_New York Times Podcasts.md

 *  government had been corrupted at almost nearly every level.
 Mexico is a hall of mirrors to any
 *  journalist.
 It is so hard to tell who is telling the truth because the line between crime fighter
 *  and criminal has become so blurred it often ceases to exist.
 The people who were supposed
-*  to clarify that line were the local reporters at Monitor Michoac·n, but of course, they too
+*  to clarify that line were the local reporters at Monitor Michoac√°n, but of course, they too
 *  were gone.
 Sitacuaro is a zone of silence.
 *  The recent months have only left more cases piling up.
-On July 8th, the body of Luis MartÌn Sanchez
+On July 8th, the body of Luis Mart√≠n Sanchez
 *  in Gies, a correspondence for the newspaper La Jornada, was found dead with signs of violence,
 *  according to authorities in the state of Nayarit.
-A week later, Nelson Matos PeÒa,
+A week later, Nelson Matos Pe√±a,
 *  a photographer and editor in Acapulco, was shot dead in his car.
 I knew Matos from when
 *  he shot photos for an article I wrote about drug gang hits in 2011.
 One afternoon in August,
 *  I was scanning the local papers in Mexico when I came across a headline.
 The police had captured
 *  a suspect in Linadis' killing.
 It appeared to have happened somewhat by accident.
 He was caught
 *  with two other gang members when their truck was seen speeding in front of a police station.
-*  When the police ran his name, Carlos Gerardo S·nchez Mendoza, through the system,
+*  When the police ran his name, Carlos Gerardo S√°nchez Mendoza, through the system,
-*  they found an arrest warrant from the Michoac·n Prosecutor's Office seeking him in connection
+*  they found an arrest warrant from the Michoac√°n Prosecutor's Office seeking him in connection
 *  with the murder.
 The authorities said he had gone by the alias O2 as a member of the Jalisco New
 *  Generation Cartel.
-Not long afterward, I received a message from Sebasti·n, the researcher at
+Not long afterward, I received a message from Sebasti√°n, the researcher at
-*  Monitor Michoac·n, who was on the other side of the door when Roberto Toledo was shot.
+*  Monitor Michoac√°n, who was on the other side of the door when Roberto Toledo was shot.
 *  We had been in communication several times during my reporting, and I wanted to know if the news
 *  had given him any sense of calm.
 It hadn't.
-Maybe S·nchez had pulled the trigger, he said,
+Maybe S√°nchez had pulled the trigger, he said,
 *  but if he was the hitman, then who ordered the attack?
-*  The arrest wasn't the only reason Sebasti·n had asked to speak that evening.
+*  The arrest wasn't the only reason Sebasti√°n had asked to speak that evening.
 He wanted to tell me
 *  that the government agency in charge of the safe house that he was staying in had notified him that
 *  he would no longer need their protection.
-The decision had happened before S·nchez's arrest,
+The decision had happened before S√°nchez's arrest,
 *  so it was far from clear how the government concluded that the threat was gone.
-*  Sebasti·n paused on the other end of the line, as though the news needed to sink in for him as well.
+*  Sebasti√°n paused on the other end of the line, as though the news needed to sink in for him as well.
 *  He had been in hiding for the better part of two years, and his wife and three-year-old son were
 *  leading the same precarious life with him.
 He had felt a higher calling to be a journalist,
 *  but that vanished long ago, replaced now by a simple desire for survival.
 *  In many ways, it was the same in Cidad Cuero itself now.
 *  A few reporters had stepped in to fill the vacuum left by those who fled,
-*  and someone had even started posting regularly again on Morneito de Michoac·n's Facebook page.
+*  and someone had even started posting regularly again on Morneito de Michoac√°n's Facebook page.
 *  But the tone was different.
 The pigeons of Cidad Cuero also form part of the image of our city,
 *  was what ran over a series of photos of birds in the city's main square.
 *  There were no signs of the muckraking the outlet was known for.
-*  Cidad Cuero is a zone of silence now, Sebasti·n said.
+*  Cidad Cuero is a zone of silence now, Sebasti√°n said.
-*  Sebasti·n was no longer a reporter, but he retained the gallows humor that has become so
+*  Sebasti√°n was no longer a reporter, but he retained the gallows humor that has become so
 *  common among journalists in Mexico.
 He would challenge the decision to end most of his
 *  protection, he said, but even if he lost his safe house, he would still have his government issued
 *  panic button.
 When the hitman comes and wants to kill me again, I'll tell him,